 Clock speed comes in two varieties.
 The memory clock speed is how fast the V-RAM can transmit information, and the GPU clock speed is how fast the GPU’s cores can process information.
 It’s always best to go with faster clock speeds, because they typically mean that the graphics card will run smoothly.
 A good graphics card under 100 should have a clock that runs around 1200Mhz at the very least.
 That’s usually fast enough to process gaming information, and it’s more than enough to watch your favorite YouTube channels or Netflix movies.

-Ports aren’t important as the main hardware used in a graphics card, but they are important.
-They determine how you can connect the graphics card to your PC.
+Ports aren’t quite as important as the main hardware used in a graphics card, but they are important.
+They determine how you connect the graphics card to your PC.
 The most common ports are HDMI and Display Ports, and we suggest getting a graphics card that has both of those.
 DVI-Dual Link is also fairly common, and VGA is still used by some graphics cards.

-More ports usually means that you have more options with your graphics card, but they’re not necessary if you already know what ports you’ll be using.
-If you know what you’re looking for, you can buy a cheaper unit that only has the ports you need, and you can save some money.
+More ports usually mean that you have more options with your graphics card, but they’re not always necessary if you already know what ports you’ll be using.
+If you know what you’re looking for, you can buy a cheaper unit that only has the ports you need, and you can save yourself some money.
 It’s usually not something that should determine whether or not you buy a specific card, but it can come in handy.
-If you’re looking at two similar cards, and the only real difference is an extra port that you don’t need, buy the cheaper card, and save a few bucks.
+If you’re looking at two similar cards, and the only real difference is an extra port that you don’t need, buy the cheaper card, and save yourself a few bucks.

 Take the time to measure your case’s GPU slot before you commit to a certain card.
 Then, you can refer to a card’s listed dimensions to see if it’ll fit in your system.
 Whatever you do, don’t allow your graphics card to haphazardly flop around in your case because you bought one that doesn’t fit into your case’s GPU slot.
 That can lead to a lot of wasted money.